Mohamed Larbi: GFC Ajaccio

 Larbi joined the team for the 2012–2013 season and went on the help the club earn third spot in the Championnat National which secured a return to Ligue 2.
 During the 2013–2014 season, GFC Ajaccio again won promotion, this time to Ligue 1, with Larbi scoring nine goals.

 Larbi made his debut in Ligue 1 in the 2015-2016 season.
 In his best season by far, he was named twice in the "L'Équipe type de Ligue 1", the best 11 players designated by the newspaper L'Équipe.
 He played 34 games amassing 9 goals and 3 assists.
-He scored twice against Girondins de Bordeaux on 31 October 2015 in a 2–1 win and scored another brace against Olympique Lyonnais 20 on December 2015.
+He scored twice against Girondins de Bordeaux on 31 October 2015 in a 2–1 win and scored another brace against Olympique Lyonnais on 20 December 2015.

 In May 2016, Larbi announced that he would not return to GFC Ajaccio for the 2016–2017 season.

 In early November 2016, having only played for five minutes in two matches, he was dismissed by the club after failing to attend a warm-down session after a match on 14 October.